Generating Multivariate Load States Using a Conditional Variational Autoencoder: Data Generation Mechanism

 where the final step involves a single-point approximation of the expectation and $(\mu_i', \sigma_i')$ are obtained from the randomly generated latent code $z(x_i)$ and the condition $c$ using \eqref{eq:mu_2}.
 During training, the full-sample sum in loss functions \eqref{eq:KL_loss} and \eqref{eq:Re_loss} are replaced by batch-sample averages.
 The constant $\frac{n d}{2}\log2\pi$ of $\mathcal{L}_{Re}$ is omitted.

 After the training process, only the decoder part of the trained CVAE network is utilized to generate data.
 Latent space codes $\Tilde{z}$ are sampled from the standard normal distribution $\mathcal{N}(0,I)$ (see Fig.~\ref{fig:CVAE}).
 Then, data space samples $\Tilde{x}$ are sampled from distribution $\mathcal{N}(\mu'(\Tilde{z},c),\sigma'(\Tilde{z},c))$, whose parameters are determined by $\Tilde{z}$ and $c$ using \eqref{eq:mu_2}.
+We note that although the amount of available training data determines the information contained within the model, there is no limit to the amount of data that can be generated.

+In this way, a complex data distribution in the $x$ space is constructed as a continuous superposition of normal distributions that are parameterised by the normally distributed coordinate $z$.
+Using the procedure above, the encoder and decoder networks are trained to adapt any distribution to this normally distributed latent space.
+We note that other distributions besides the normal distribution can be used as the prior for the latent space coordinate $z$ \cite{xu-durrett-2018,joo2020dirichlet} -- selecting the best latent space representation for a particular class of problems remains an open research problem.